This page explains the basics of sign language, including how it works, who uses it and how to learn it.

 - Have a go and don’t worry about getting it wrong.

 - If you want to learn more about BSL, check out Sense Sign School.

 Sign language is a way of communicating using hand gestures and movements, body language and facial expressions, instead of spoken words.

-Like any spoken language, such as Italian or Spanish, there are lots of different sign languages across the world.
+Like any spoken language, such as Italian or Spanish, sign language varies across countries.
+There are lots of different sign languages across the world.